-NAPA, California — Oakland Raiders cornerback DJ Hayden will open training camp on the physically unable to perform list because he has not recovered from surgery for a stress fracture in his right foot.
+ALAMEDA, California — Oakland Raiders cornerback DJ Hayden could be activated from the physically unable to perform list in time for Sunday's game in Cleveland.

 Hayden completed his second week of practice Friday but has yet to be fully cleared to play.
 The 12th overall pick in 2013, Hayden underwent foot surgery in the offseason — his fourth operation since suffering a near-fatal heart injury in college.

 Raiders interim coach Tony Sparano has been encouraged by Hayden's progress and noted the biggest hurdle the second-year cornerback needs to clear is conditioning.

 "He's coming along good," Sparano said.
 "No real issues injury-wise or anything like that.
 Most of DJ's stuff has just been from not playing.
 Normal, everyday not-playing soreness but he's good to go."

 Hayden has not played in a game since Nov.
 13. He missed the final eight games of his rookie season on IR after undergoing surgery for a sports hernia.
 Six months before that, Hayden had a procedure to clear up some of the scar tissue that was related to the heart surgery he had while in college.